provenancetech/pti-docs/guide/v1/advanced-frontend-sdk.md

 # SDK

-In order to simplify the integration of PTI Hosted forms and enable the tracking of UI interactions, PTI provides a SDK that comes in the form of a Javascript library.
+In order to simplify the integration of Fiant elements and enable the tracking of UI interactions, Fiant provides a Web SDK that comes in the form of a Javascript library.

 ## Initialize the SDK